tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/01_Auto_Sync_Data_Main.md

-# Auto Sync Data Overview
+# Auto Sync of Source System Changes

 This demonstration will guide you through the automatic synchronization between the DPM System and the source systems.